 Marriage is both a union and a job.
-While you get to reap the benefits of being with the love of your life, you also have to deal with the real aspects of life, such as conflict, arguments, and disagreements.
+While you get to reap the benefits of being with the love of your life, you also have to cope with the real aspects of life, such as conflict, arguments, and disagreements.
 Although things may have been perfect when you first started the marriage, these issues are bound to arise.
-They serve as a test of whether or not you and your partner are willing to work together for the betterment of your marriage.
+They serve as a test of whether you and your partner are willing to work together for the betterment of your marriage.

 Hold Yourself Accountable